Dog Day Afternoon: Development

 Life published in its September 22, 1972, issue a chronicle of the robbery.
 The feature, written by P. F. Kluge and Thomas Moore, was titled "The Boys in the Bank".
 It detailed the holdup and the hostages' eventual fraternization with their captors.
 The authors compared Wojtowicz's appearance to that of Dustin Hoffman or Al Pacino.
 The feature caught the attention of producer Martin Elfand.
-Elfand took it to Martin Bregman, who piqued the interest of Warner Bros. executive Richard Shepherd.
+Elfand took it to Martin Bregman, who piqued the interest of Warner Bros.
+Pictures executive Richard Shepherd.
 Elfand hired Kluge and Moore to interview the people involved in the story.
 Before the script was written, Elfand wanted to ensure that he had signed releases by all the interviewees for the story rights.
 After the negotiation, each hostage received $600; one hostage asked for more money and was not included in the script.

 Initially, Westenberg was offered $2,000, but he turned it down following the advice of his lawyer, because he was still serving a two-year sentence.
 After his release, he settled for $750.
 Wojtowicz received $7,500 for the rights to the story.
 From the money, he earmarked $2,500 to Eden's reassignment surgery.